neon-sunset/fast-cache/README.md

 [![CI/CD](https://github.com/neon-sunset/fast-cache/actions/workflows/dotnet-releaser.yml/badge.svg)](https://github.com/neon-sunset/fast-cache/actions/workflows/dotnet-releaser.yml)
 [![nuget](https://badgen.net/nuget/v/FastCache.Cached/latest)](https://www.nuget.org/packages/FastCache.Cached/)

-High-performance, thread-safe and simple to use caching library that scales with ease from tens to tens of millions of items.
+High-performance, thread-safe and easy to use cache for items with set expiration time.
-Features include automatic eviction, lock-free and wait-free access and storage, allocation-free access and low memory footprint.
+Optimized for both dozens and millions of items.
+Features: lock-free reads and writes, allocation-free reads and low memory footprint per item.
 Credit and thanks to Vladimir Sadov for his implementation of NonBlocking.ConcurrentDictionary which is used as a backing store.

 ## Quick start